-If you disclose an incident to a SUNY Adirondack or a SUNY Plattsburgh employee who is responsible for responding to or reporting sexual violence or sexual harassment, but wish to maintain confidentiality or do not consent to the institution's request to initiate an investigation, the Title IX Coordinator must weigh your request against our obligation to provide a safe, non-discriminatory environment for all members of our community, including you.
+If you disclose an incident to a SUNY Adirondack or a SUNY Plattsburgh employee who is responsible for responding to or reporting sexual violence or sexual harassment, but wish to maintain confidentiality or do not consent to SUNY Adirondack or SUNY Plattsburgh's request to initiate an investigation, the Title IX

+Coordinator must weigh your request against our obligation to provide a safe, non-discriminatory environment for all members of our community, including you.

 We will assist you with academic, housing, transportation, employment, and other reasonable and available accommodations regardless of your reporting choices.

 While reporting individuals may request accommodations through several college offices, the Title IX Coordinator (Lottie Jameson, 518-743-7741, jamesonl@sunyacc.edu, or Scoville Hall Rm 326) can serve as a primary point of contact to assist with these measures.

 We also may take proactive steps, such as training or awareness efforts, to combat sexual violence in a general way that does not identify you or the situation you disclosed.
 We may seek consent from you prior to conducting an investigation.
 You may decline to consent to an investigation, and that determination will be honored unless the College's failure to act does not adequately mitigate the risk of harm to you or other members of the SUNY Adirondack community.
 Honoring your request for confidentiality may limit our ability to meaningfully investigate and pursue conduct action against an accused individual.
-If the College determines that we must move forward with an investigation, the reporting individual or victim/survivor will be notified and the College will take immediate action as necessary to protect and assist them.

 When you disclose an incident to someone who is responsible for responding to and/or reporting sexual violence or sexual harassment but wish to maintain confidentiality, SUNY Adirondack will consider many factors to determine whether the College must proceed despite your request.

 These factors include, but are not limited to:

-- Whether the accused has a history of violent behavior or is a repeat offender; - Whether the incident represents escalation, such as a situation that previously involved sustained stalking; - The increased risk that the accused will commit additional acts of violence; - Whether the accused used a weapon or force;

-- Whether the reporting individual is a minor; and - Whether we possess other means to obtain evidence such as security footage; and - Whether the report reveals a pattern of perception at a given location or by a particular group.
+- Whether the accused has a history of violent behavior or is a repeat offender; - Whether the incident represents escalation, such as a situation that previously involved sustained stalking; - The increased risk that the accused will commit additional acts of violence; - Whether the accused used a weapon or force; - Whether the reporting individual is a minor; and - Whether we possess other means to obtain evidence such as security footage; and - Whether the report reveals a pattern of perception at a given location or by a particular group.